-‘General Hospital’ Spoilers: Nina Hires Hottie To Seduce Peter – Leaked Script Shows Scheme To Save Maxie
+‘General Hospital’ Spoilers: Nina Hires Hottie To Seduce Peter — Leaked Script Shows Scheme To Save Maxie

 It seems that the chase to find the secret identity of Henrik is going to reach fever pitch soon.
 GH spoilers from this week’s soap magazines reveal that Sam Cain (Kelly Monaco) and Jason Morgan (Steve Burton) get a clue about Henrik at the Swiss bank.
 Since Peter had access to the letter about the trust fund Nathan set up for his unborn child, then made a phone call to his bank, it looks like he sent money to benefit his unborn niece or nephew.

-When Jason and Sam see that dead Nathan’s baby is going to get a big chunk of change from Henrik, that will leave them scratching their heads since they assume Henrik is a villain.
+When Jason and Sam see that Nathan’s baby is going to get a big chunk of change from Henrik, that will leave them scratching their heads since they assume Henrik is a villain.
 At the same time, Nina is convinced that his alter-ego, Peter August, is also a bad guy.
 The forces are converging to expose Peter as Henrik, and that alone could make Maxie hate him.
 But Nina can’t afford to wait.
 She wants Peter out of Maxie’s life now, and she comes up with a bold scheme to interfere.

 Speaking of Peter, Maxie is tired of the awkward workplace he and Nina have created.
 Tune into a brand-new #GH – STARTING NOW on ABC! pic.twitter.com/q6QM5yytlV